 Privacy matters, especially when dealing with vulnerable populations.
 Leading EHR vendors offer:

-This is crucial for nonprofits working with behavioral health, substance use, or youth populations—where data protection and confidentiality are legally and ethically non-negotiable.
+This is crucial for Community healthcare organizations working in behavioral health, substance use treatment, or youth care—where data protection and confidentiality are legally and ethically non-negotiable.

 In Michigan, a tribal health partnership between Nimkee Clinic and MyMichigan Health integrated an Epic EHR system to improve patient outcomes across tribal and regional providers.
 Result: